IFcoltransG/buuza-wiki/Location/Metro Station.md

+# Metro Station
 The visible part of a name of train station.
-You can take the train from there to the [Sooq](Sooq.md).
+You can take the train from there to the [[Sooq|Sooq]].

-# References
+## References
-Bet On It 3
+- Bet On It 3